DirectoryLister/docs/Config-Reference.md

 > Array of files that will be hidden from the listing.
 Supports glob patterns (e.g. `*.txt`, `schema.{ya?ml}`, etc.).
 >
-> By defualt this will look for a `.hidden` file in the app root directory.
+> By default this will look for a `.hidden` file in the app root directory.
 If found, each line of this file will be used as an ignore pattern.

 <dl>
     <dt><strong>Possible values</strong></dt>